electricimp/vscode/README.md

 ## License ##

-The Electric Imp Sublime Plug-in is licensed under the [MIT License](./LICENSE).
+The Electric Imp Visual Studio Code Extension is licensed under the [MIT License](./LICENSE).